alibosworth/pakon-planar-raw-converter/readme.md

 #### Long version:

-You must run this program from your computer's "terminal", that means that it is text-based rather than mouse-based, but it should be really easy even if you have never done that kind of thing before.
+You must run this program from your computer's "terminal", that means that it is text-based rather than mouse-based, but it should be easy even if you have never done that kind of thing before.
 Once you've installed it, all you have to do is:

-1) Open your computer's terminal by presing cmd-space and typing "terminal" and hitting enter (assuming OSX).
+1) Open your computer's terminal by pressing CMD-space and typing "terminal" and hitting enter (assuming OSX).

-2) Travel to the directory where your TLXClientDemo created Raw files are, the easiest way to do this is to type `cd `  in the terminal (that is "cd" for Change Directory, followed by a space), and then drag the folder that contains your images into the terminal window.
-When you do this it knows to insert the path (location) of the directory you dropped, so it might look like `cd /Users/alibosworth/Photos/scans/roll5`.
+2) Travel to the directory where your TLXClientDemo created raw files are, the easiest way to do this is to type `cd `  in the terminal (that is "cd" for Change Directory, followed by a space), and then drag the folder that contains your images into the terminal window from Finder.
+When you do this it knows to insert the location of the dropped directory, so it might look like `cd /Users/alibosworth/Photos/scans/roll5`.
 If it looks like that press the enter key, and you will now be "in" the directory containing your images.

 3) type `pprc` and the enter key.
+After a few moments you should have an "out" directory containing the processed images.